mzazon/awesome-cloud-projects/aws/cross-account-iam-federation/cross-account-iam-federation.md

 The automated validation component demonstrates how to implement continuous compliance monitoring for IAM configurations.
 By using Lambda functions triggered by CloudWatch Events or Config rules, organizations can detect configuration drift and policy violations in real-time.
 This approach is essential for maintaining security posture in dynamic environments where infrastructure changes frequently.
 The [AWS CLI role switching documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-cli.html) provides additional operational guidance for managing these complex access patterns.

 > **Warning**: External IDs and session tags must be carefully managed and rotated regularly.
-Store external IDs in AWS Secrets Manager rather than environment variables in production environments.
+Store external IDs in AWS Secrets Manager rather than environment variables in production environments to maintain security best practices.

 ## Challenge